 It is not meant to replace tools that offer parental controls and will not keep you from stumbling across nasty sites on the Net.
 That is not its purpose.
 What it will do, though, is allow you to compile a list of the sites that suck away the minutes and hours of your day and choose the times during which you will be blocked from those sites.
 So in my case I listed Facebook, Twitter, Google Reader, Drudge Report and others like them and set the program to block these from 9 to noon and 1 to 5.
 That gives me a window to check in while I eat my lunch but otherwise I have no access to these sites during the working day.
 And that has proven a huge blessing.

 I learned two things.
 First, I learned that I spent far more time on these sites than I would have thought.
 Or, perhaps more properly, I learned that I visited them many more times every day than I would have imagined.
 The amount of times LeechBlock had to intervene and scold me was both shocking and humiliating.
 Second, I learned that these sites really were sucking my time away from me.
 As soon as I installed LeechBlock it was like I added a couple of hours to my day.
-Not only did my productivity increase but my spiritual condition also improved.
+Not only did my productivity increase but so did my spirit.
 I had known that I was wasting vast amounts of time but had not had the self-control to stop myself; I found it very depressing and carried it like a great burden.
 It was a great relief to me to find that self-control, even if it took a Firefox add-on to do so.